 make an appointment with the professor to personally pick them up and deliver them

-to the International Education Center at SUNY Fredonia.
+to the Office of International Education at Fredonia.

 - Submit your completed application, reference forms, language proficiency form, and